kissmetrics/km-support/_posts/2010-01-06-understanding-identities.md

 <a name="section-2.1"></a>
 ### 2.1 Setting Named ID's: `identify` method

-When you use our `identify` method, you indicate who is doing the next set of events, until you call `identify` again.
+When you use our `identify` method, you indicate to us which Customer ID is doing any page visits, clicking, and signing up from this browser, going forward.

-When you call `identify` with our JavaScript Library, the ID is saved to a first-party cookie that is used for this and future browsing sessions.
+When you call `identify` with our JavaScript Library, the Customer ID is saved to a first-party cookie that is used for this and future browsing sessions.
 The cookie expires after 5 years or when the visitor clears their cookies.

 Example uses of `identify`:
 {% highlight js+ruby %}